Übersetzung durch den Sprachendienst des Bundesministeriums der Finanzen.

 2. the transaction number specified in subsection (2) sentence 1 no 3,

-3. the check sum specified in subsection (2) sentence 1 no 4 and
+3. the checksum of the process end specified in subsection (2) sentence 1 no 4 and

 4. the serial number of the security module.